Kim Ki-duk: Career

 After returning to South Korea, Kim began his career as a screenwriter and won first prize in a screenplay contest held by the Korean Film Council in 1995.
 In the following year, Kim made his debut as a director with a low budget movie titled Crocodile (1996).
 The film received sensational reviews from movie critics in South Korea.
 Ki-duk said that his international breakthrough occurred with The Isle at the Toronto International Film Festival.
 His 2000 film Real Fiction was entered into the 23rd Moscow International Film Festival.

 In 2003, Ki-duk released Spring, Summer, Fall, Winter...
 And Spring.
 The film was praised by numerous critics, including critic Peter Bradshaw, who considered the film to be his masterpiece and one of the great works of modern Korean cinema.
 "A potent and enigmatic parable which manages to be both serene and gripping at the same time [...]
 It is that rarest of things - a genuinely spiritual film."
 The film work is included in critic Roger Ebert's Great Movies.

 In 2004, he received Best Director awards at two different film festivals, for two different films.
 At the Berlin International Film Festival, he was awarded for Samaritan Girl (2004), and at the Venice Film Festival he won for 3-Iron (also 2004).
 In 2011, his documentary film Arirang received an award for best film in the Un Certain Regard category from the Cannes Film Festival.
 In 2012, his film Pietà received the Golden Lion award at the Venice Film Festival.
-In 2015, it was announced in Beijing at the Asian Brilliant Stars, a section of the upcoming Berlin International Film Festival that Kim would direct his largest budget to date film Who Is God?, produced by Hollywood producers Stephen Castor and Jim Rygiel (three-time Academy Award winner) under the banner of their production company Its Just Us Productions, along with Chinese production company Film Carnival (Hangzhou).
-The film was financed by CITIC Guoan, Huafeng Investment Consultation and Its Just Us Productions, (China Daily News).